BlanketFortHope/SurvivorManagementService/project_planning/Workbreakdown.md

 1. Define Business Process
 --------------------------
 ### 1.1.
 Define Roles/Business Owners
+ * From a functional/Business perspective, define the following roles:
+   - Participants: Take Action or own specific activities within the process :: Participants will become swimlanes in the resulting process maps.
+   - Business Owners: Responsible for the outcome of a particular milestone or collection of activities
+   - Stakeholders: External or Internal Participants in the process (includes customers, involved 3rd party actors, service providers, etc.)
+   - Customers: Groups or individuals who derive or receive value from the activity being performed

 ### 1.2.
 Map Level 1 Process
+ Level 1 Processes defined as high level milestones or functions of the business - For Example: Identify, Intake, Monitor/Manage, Discharge, Report.

+ Major activities within the level one process should be included as well as activity owners, inputs, outputs, dependencies, known risks or issues, policy/doctrine requirements, and general activity narrative.

 ### 1.3.
 Map Level 2 Processes

+Level 2 processes break down each of the level 1 activities into their detailed steps.
+This shoudld include decision points, process variants, and exception handling.
+Any time/duration and activity  values should be included.

+Also include required forms/signatures/approvals per activity.

 ### 1.4.
 Define Problems/Risks

+In review of the level 1 and level 2 process map, consider any risks to the process.
+Risks may be technical, functional, process, data, communication, security, etc. In evaluating risk, consider the risk probability and impact along with the consequeces if the risk materializes and define a mitigation strategy to reduce likelihood/impact.

 2. Define Database
 ------------------